MohammadrezaFarahmand/Shopping-store/README.md

 It correctly bundles React in production md doptihebl o The build is minified and the filename
 Your app i
-See the section about [deployment](https://faceboogitub.io/crea-ractapp/docs/deloyment) for more information.
+See the section about [deployment](https://faceboogitub.io/crea-ractapp/docs/deloyment)for more information.
 ### `npm run ej

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**